benur75/msxpico/README.md

 - Automatic mapper type detection weith manual adjustment.
 Supported mapper types: ASCII8, ASCII16, Konami with and without SCC.
 - 50/60Hz video output selection

-For a questions and orders please contact me: j.taverne@gmail.com
+For a questions, ideas and orders please contact me: j.taverne@gmail.com

+I am also looking for people who want to help coding on this project.
+It's all written in C, no CPLD / FPGA involved!